monitoring-MDPs/premise/README.md

 - [1] "Runtime Monitoring for Markov Decision Processes" by Sebastian Junges, Hazem Torfah, and Sanjit A. Seshia.
 We include a longer variant in paper.pdf.
 This paper additionally contains an outline of the proof of Theorem 3.

 The code and explanations are to support experiments with the prototype.
 This is *not* a tool.
+This project is hosted on `https://github.com/monitoring-MDPs/premise`

 ## Dependencies

 (Users of an artefact can skip these steps).
 - Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html).
-- Run `pip install tqdm click pandas`
+- Run `pip install tqdm pandas`

-## How to run
+## How to run experiments?

 Very simple:
 ```
 python experiments.py
 ```

-We expect that you run this within ~3 hours (and using no more than 6 GB of RAM).
+We expect that this runs within ~3 hours (and using no more than 6 GB of RAM).
 To select benchmarks, please edit experiments.py (in particular, the benchmarks array).
-To speed up the computation, consider reducing the number of traces (by editing the file).
+To speed up the computation, consider reducing the number of traces `--nr-traces X`.

-Notice that this creates a new folder in stats for every benchmark.
+Notice that running the experiments this creates a new folder in `stats/` for every benchmark.
 If such a folder already exists, the benchmark is skipped (irrespectively of the content of the folder).
+A warning is then printed.

 ## How to evaluate